-Upward adjustments, impairments, and downward adjustments from remeasurement of investments are included in Other expense (income), net in the condensed consolidated statements of operations.
-As of September 30, 2021, cumulative upward adjustments were \$4.6 million and cumulative impairments and downward adjustments were \$2.6 million.
+Upward adjustments, impairments and downward adjustments from remeasurement of investments are included in other expense, net in the condensed consolidated statements of operations.
+As of September 30, 2022, cumulative upward adjustments were \$4.8 million and cumulative impairments and downward adjustments were \$71.5 million.
+As of December 31, 2021, cumulative upward adjustments and cumulative impairments and downward adjustments were \$4.6 million and \$0.5 million, respectively.

-During the nine months ended September 30, 2021, the Company purchased \$150.0 million of preferred shares directly from an investee in which a related party of the Company held an indirect interest over 10%.
+During the nine months ended September 30, 2022 and September 30, 2021, the Company invested an aggregate of \$14.4 million and \$150.0 million, respectively, in investees in which certain related parties of the Company held an interest over 10%.